AyaZohdy/Behind-the-Smile-The-Mysteries-of-Oral-Cancer/README.md

   2. Did All oral cancer show the same symptoms?

 - **Diagnosis:**
-  1. When was the tumor mostly diagnosed and in which size?
+  1. In which stage is the tumor mostly diagnosed?
+  2. In which size is the tumor mostly diagnosed?
-  2. Did the early diagnosis main small size of tumor?
+  3. Did the early diagnosis mainly mean a small size of tumor?
-  3. Top 5 early-diagnosed countries?
+  4. Top 5 early-diagnosed countries?

 - **Treatment and Survival Rate:**
-  1. There is relation between the type of treatment and survival rate?
+  1. Is there relation between the survival rate and Cancer Stage, Age, Type of treatment and Cost?
-  2. There is relation between the size and stage of tumor and survival rate?
-  3. Did the cost of treatment affect survival rate?
-  4. What is the average economic burden in the top 5 affected countries?
+  2. What is the mean of the cost of treatment for each stage?

 - **Audiences**
 ---